-These small group studies of Ephesians contain outlines, cross-references, Bible study discussion questions, and applications.
+These small group studies of Ephesians contain outlines, cross-references, Bible study discussion questions, commentary, and applications for small groups.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

 I. Put on the whole armor of God (10-17)